Hollie McNish: Early life

 Born in Reading in 1983 to Scottish parents, McNish attended the local comprehensive school, Bucklebury Primary with a brief two year scholarship to Prior's Court School for the final years of this primary education.
 For secondary school, she attended St Bartholomew's Comprehensive School, Newbury, during which time she worked part-time at Little Chef, Chieveley Services and Boots the Chemist, Newbury, both of which she has written about in her fourth collection, Plum.
 She studied Modern and Medieval Languages at King's College, Cambridge, with a third year abroad teaching English in Guadeloupe, French West Indies, where she learnt Guadeloupian Creole to English translation.
 She went on to take a part-time master's degree in international development and economics at the School of Oriental and African Studies, University of London.

 Career

 Before becoming a full-time writer in 2014, McNish worked in Boots the Chemist, Soul Tree nightclub, Little Chef services, Mayhem Clothing Store and for five years as Administrative Assistant and later Education Officer with the East of England Urban Design Centre, Shape East.

 Her first live poetry reading was at basement open mic night Poetry Unplugged, Poetry Café, Covent Garden, London.
-She has since performed worldwide at a number of UK and international events, alongside a variety of artists at Edinburgh's Neu!Reekie! events including Charlotte Church, Young Fathers, Jackie Kay and Kae Tempest.
-She tours most regularly with poets Vanessa Kisuule and Michael Pedersen.
+She has since performed worldwide at innumerable sell-out UK and international events, alongside a variety of artists at Edinburgh's Neu!Reekie! events including Charlotte Church, Young Fathers, Jackie Kay, Kae Tempest and Roger McGough.
+She tours most often with poets Vanessa Kisuule and Michael Pedersen.